An Introduction to Functional Safety and SIL (Safety Integrity Level) in the Process Industries (Oil & Gas, Chemicals, Power Generation, etc)

 Note that IEC 61508 applies to any Electrical/Electronic/ Programmable Electronic Safety Related System.
 It is followed all over the world.
 In the US the ANSI/ ISA S84 is also derived from IEC 61508.
 Typical applications where IEC 61508 is applied are Safety Instrumented Systems in process plants, nuclear plants and the like, High Integrity Pressure Protection Systems (HIPPS), Burner Management Systems, Emergency braking systems of trains and so on.
 Wherever an Electrical /Electronic/ Programmable Electronic Safety Related System exists, IEC 61508 is applicable.

 IEC 61508 emphasizes a Life Cycle approach to Safety Related Systems.
 The Safety Life Cycle, starts from the day the first requirement to build a Safety Related System arises, to the day the entire system is de-commissioned.
-This means, given the life of a typical process plant (or a passenger train) the life cycle could be very long, like 30 years or so.
+This means, given the life of a typical process plant (or a passenger train), the life cycle could be very long, like 30 years or so or even 50 years.
 During this time there could be minor or major modifications, or retrofits.

 VII.
 FUNCTIONAL SAFETY MANAGEMENT (FSM)